 The Test for Medical Studies (TMS) is relevant as a selection criterion in almost all admission quotas at Heinrich Heine University Düsseldorf since 2020!

-Please remember to register for the TMS in time!
-Registration is always possible from December 1 to January 15.
 For more information about the TMS and registration, click here.

 In North Rhine-Westphalia, 7.6% of medical study places are allocated via the rural doctor quota.
 In this case, applications are not submitted via Hochschulstart, but via the NRW State Center for Health.
 The rural doctor quota is intended to ensure the long-term provision of general medical care in rural areas.